Autonomous Coworking Space 🏢

 🏢 Overview

-An autonomous coworking space management system developed for the Software Engineering for Autonomous Systems course at the University of L'Aquila.
-This project implements a MAPE-K (Monitor-Analyze-Plan-Execute-Knowledge) feedback loop architecture to autonomously manage and optimize a collaborative workspace environment.
+This project is an autonomous coworking space management system developed for the Software Engineering for Autonomous Systems course at the University of L'Aquila.

 🦾 Repository